LocNguyenPV/docusaurus-blog/blog/2025-11-16-refresh-token/index.md

 <!-- truncate -->

-Have you ever see the alert like `Your session has expired` when use your app ?
+Have you ever seen the alert like `Your session has expired` when use your app ?
 That's the signal of your access token has been expired.
 So may you ask the question...

 ![meme](meme.png)